 On December 6, Dr. Gladys West, at the age of 87, was finally recognized and inducted into the Air Force Space and Missile Pioneers Hall of Fame, by the United States Airforce.
-This was a remarkable victory for Black excellence, and the event held at the Pentagon.
+This was a remarkable victory for Black excellence, and the event was held at the Pentagon.

-Dr. Gladys West grew up in Dinwiddie County, south of Richmond, in the late 1930’s early 1940’s.
+Dr. Gladys West grew up in Dinwiddie County, south of Richmond, in the late 1930’s and early 1940’s.
 She was an intelligent young girl who wanted to make a mark for herself and influence the world around her.
 She was not comfortable with the life her parents lived as farmers, who picked tobacco, corn, cotton, or as laborers working in nearby factories.
 She wanted something different.

 In a statement, she reaffirmed the above by saying that “I realized I had to get an education to get out.”

 At that point, she was a high school student.
-The school she went to had announced that the valedictorian and salutatorian of that year would be awarded a scholarship to study at the Virginia State College.
+The school had announced that the valedictorian and salutatorian of that year would be awarded a scholarship to study at the Virginia State College.
 She wanted that scholarship so bad.
 She studied hard to finish at the top of her class and was awarded the scholarship.

 Her scholarship got her to study mathematics at Virginia State College.
 After school, she taught in Sussex county for a period of two years, and after that, she returned to school for her master’s degree.